-The succession plan outlines the systematic removal and thinning of invasive Conifers and dominant spreading plant species from Eely Point Recreation Reserve through a structured approach involving distinct Zones, Stages, and Phases.
-This gradual approach ensures that wind protection for remaining trees within the reserve and public safety is carefully managed, mitigating the risks associated with increased wind exposure.
+The succession plan prioritises the systematic removal and thinning of invasive conifers from Te Kararo Queenstown Gardens through a structured approach involving distinct Zones, Stages, and Phases.
+This gradual approach ensures that wind protection for amenity and heritage trees within the Gardens and public safety is carefully managed, mitigating the risks associated with increased wind exposure.

 A key focus of the plan is to reintroduce a diverse mix of native and exotic species to enhance biodiversity and create a more resilient, ecologically balanced landscape.
-Additionally, tall-growing, noninvasive Conifers will be strategically planted to preserve the crucial windbreak function currently provided by the existing Conifers.
-During the transition, the wind shelter properties of the existing Conifers, particularly those along the edges, will be leveraged to protect and support the successful establishment of new plantings.
+Additionally, tall-growing, non-invasive conifers will be strategically planted to preserve the crucial windbreak function currently provided by the existing invasive conifer stands.
+The wind shelter properties of the existing conifers, particularly the edge trees, will be leveraged to protect and support the establishment of new plantings during the transition.